-There are four major galleries in the museum, namely, the book museum, two ethnology centers (the first one featuring artefacts that showcase the Cordilleran culture and the other, that of Maguindanao, Palawan, Mangyan, Manobo, and the Tausug), and the latest addition to their offering, the gallery featuring art works and curios, including hats from all over the world, replicas of Jose Rizal’s sculptures, and stones from Gigantes Island.
+There are four major galleries in the museum, namely, the book museum, two ethnology centers (the first one featuring artifacts that showcase the Cordilleran culture and the other, that of Maguindanao, Palawan, Mangyan, Manobo, and the Tausug), and the latest addition to their offering, the gallery featuring art works and curios, including hats from all over the world, replicas of Jose Rizal’s sculptures, and stones from Gigantes Island.

 In the Book Museum, you’ll find various books and printed materials from different countries and regions.
-There’s the smallest book in the Philippines, an copy of the first edition of Harry Potter and the Goblet of Fire, a miniature Shakespeare collection, and a book from Germany that is centuries old.
+There’s the smallest book in the Philippines, a copy of the first edition of Harry Potter and the Goblet of Fire, a miniature Shakespeare collection, and a book from Germany that is centuries old.
 If you love collecting books, this museum will blow you away.

 Meanwhile, the Ethnology Center houses well-preserved items from the Cordilleras, which include weapons, hunting equipment, cooking utensils, and clothing.
 There are also several items that give us a glimpse of the Cordilleran way of life, such as a small sculpture depicting a peace pact, a papier-mâché mummy, and an actual wooden coffin from the Mountain Province.
-In another building, you’ll find artefacts from the different islands of Mindanao.
+In another building, you’ll find artifacts from the different islands of Mindanao.

 Should you visit?